Now the enterprise is exploration into God

 Our own day and age.

-The process of Christian weakening in the West is God’s way of recalling us to rely more deeply on his right arm and his love.
+The process of Christian weakening in the West is God’s way of recalling us to rely more deeply on "his right arm" and his "love".
 Human development was reaching soul size.
 He is calling us into the exploration into God.
-Only as that progresses will the world find the true secret of progress which is not primarily in the discoveries of science, but in the maturing of the human heart in Christ.
+Only as that progresses, will the world find the true secret of progress which is not primarily in the discoveries of science, but in the maturing of the human heart in Christ.

 God’s donkeys

 Our King comes riding on a donkey.
 Not a pretty animal, stubborn, sounding like a fog-horn, designed to pull and carry heavy loads.
 No one writes songs about donkeys.
 But there is a cross marked on its back, and for millennia it has carried our aged, infirm, pregnant mothers and precious children.
 It is the humble servant of the King.
-And how humble our God is!
+And how humble and sensitive our King is!

 We are his donkeys today, bringing him to a hungry world through offering him all our works and prayers, the “spiritual sacrifices” St Peter spoke of (1 Peter 2:5).